|Home||FOIA Staff||Request Form||Record Archive Types||How to Obtain Records|

 Privacy Act (PA) and The Personal Privacy Protection Law (PPPL).
 Both the PA and the PPPL are intended to protect the rights of individuals from unwarranted collection, maintenance, use or disclosure of information.
 The PA and the PPPL are federal and state statutes in this regard.

-AR 340-21 and DA Pamphlet 25-51 provide further information on the maintenance and release of PA information.© NYS DMNA: Freedom of Information Act: Rights & Information
+AR 340-21 and DA Pamphlet 25-51 provide further information on the maintenance and release of PA information.© NYS DMNA: Freedom of Information Act/Law: Rights & Information